-Located in the Hammond Pond Wild Forest in the eastern Adirondacks, Belfry Mountain barely qualifies as a hike -- it is more like a walk.
+Located in the Hammond Pond Wild Forest in the eastern Adirondacks, Belfry Mountain barely qualifies as a hike -- it is more like a very short walk.
 In fact, that is how I explained it to Frankie: it would be like a walk around the block, only with a fire tower halfway.
 And that about sums it up...
 The "trail" is actually a gravel access road that services a couple communication towers just below the fire tower.
 After passing the second right hand turn, the road narrows to a two track with a strip of grass in the middle.
 Stay left/straight for the fire tower (i.e., keep going "up").
 Roundtrip, the hike is just 0.8 mile with 120 feet elevation gain.

 |Frankie kissed the tower goodbye before we headed down|